h3llo-wor1d/Code-Mod-Template/README.md

 - Or, if you feel like it, paste the `Celeste64.dll` directly into your mod's `Source` folder.
 - Hot reloading will not work unless you take the care to set up a symlink yourself.

+You should also consider renaming the mod folder to something unique representing your mod.

 ## Editing the template

-Make sure the root folder for your mod is renamed to have a unique name that represents your mod.

 Rename the `Source/FujiCodeMod.csproj` file to match the name of your mod.